Welcome to Drawn to Animals

 Here’s how I made the painting

 - Using pencil sketches, and my photos, I looked at the many colours I could see in the lion’s body and surrounding background.
 Then I looked for key points in the pose.
 I liked this lion’s mane, which sticks out like a worn brush, and I loved the curve of his lower limb resting diagonally across his body, especially the crook where the paw bends.

 Check out the stages in the video.

-- I first drew the shape of the foreleg using a pale line of Payne’s grey (all colours in this painting were Winsor & Newton Artist’s watercolour).
+- I first drew the shape of the foreleg using a pale line of Payne’s grey.
 Then, as well as delineating his mouth, I used the same colour to wash in the shadow under the lion’s paw, and the other dark shadows where the chin and nose touch the ground.
 I also painted some on the mane’s dark area with Payne’s grey.
-I then used Cadmium yellow, Naples yellow, and yellow ochre (sometimes mixed with a touch of Indian red) to map in more of the mane, especially where it joined the head; this gave me a frame to the face.
+Cadmium yellow, Naples yellow, and yellow ochre (sometimes mixed with a touch of Indian red) were used to map in more of the mane, especially where it joined the head; this gave me a frame to the face.
 The main tonal areas were then established.